 RV Kitchen Cabinets

-Since we reworked the kitchen layout we ended up replacing all of the existing cabinets with basic white cabinets from Home Depot.
+Since we completely reworked the kitchen layout, all of the existing cabinets was removed and replaced with basic pre assembled cabinets from The Home Depot.
 We purchased them unfinished and painted them ourselves so they blended perfectly with our white walls.

 We chose Sherwin Williams Alabaster for all of the white paint used in the RV.
 (Checkout our tips for painting the interior of an RV here!)